Phone: (202) 296-5505 Email: info@winvale.com

 The Cooperative Purchasing Program

-Through the Cooperative Purchasing Program, state and local government entities can purchase IT, law enforcement, and security products and solutions.
+Through the Cooperative Purchasing Program, state and local government entities can purchase IT, law enforcement, and security products and solutions under Large Categories F and J in the MAS program.
+Large Category F hosts all the IT related products and services, and Large Category J is for Security and Protection solutions.

 State, local, and tribal governments as well as certain educational institutions can purchase from this program at any time using any funds available.
 Eligible educational institutions include public elementary, middle, and high schools, and public colleges and universities.

 This program is voluntary, so you are not required to accept any orders in this program.
+Contractors who sell under Large Categories F and/or J are qualified to sell under Cooperative Purchasing.
 To find out if you are in the program, you can look for this logo in GSA eLibrary under your Special Item Numbers (SINS).

 The Disaster Purchasing Program

-Unlike Cooperative Purchasing, the Disaster Purchasing Program has a wider-scope, and is applicable to all GSA Schedules.
+Unlike Cooperative Purchasing, the Disaster Purchasing Program has a wider-scope, and is applicable to all GSA Schedule Large Categories.
 This program allows state and local government to buy supplies and services to facilitate disaster preparation, response, or major disaster recovery.

-Products and services can be purchased for both natural and manmade disasters including acts of terrorism, nuclear, biological, chemical, or radiological attacks.
-In March 2020, President Trump enacted the Stafford Act due to COVID-19, which has initiated a lot of state and local spending to mitigate the pandemic.
+Products and services can be purchased for both natural and manmade disasters including acts of terrorism, nuclear, biological, chemical, or radiological attacks, but there must be a declaration under the Stafford Act first.
+The Stafford Act constitutes the authority for most federal disaster response activities, but once declared can open up to state and local entities.

 Who exactly can purchase from this program?
 Disaster Purchasing applies to state, local, regional, tribal, educational institutions.
 Educational institutions include local public elementary, middle, and high schools, public charter school programs, and public universities.